 How to Write a Killer Explainer Video Script

-A video has the power to tell a convincing story about your business in 60-seconds.
-But before you even think about the cutesy illustration and animation, you need to pour everything you have into developing a killer script.
+An explainer video has the power to tell a convincing story about your business in 60-seconds.
+But before you even think about the cutesy illustration and animation, you need to pour everything you have into developing a killer video script.
 A well-written, engaging script is the foundation for a successful explainer video.
 Without the right foundation, the rest of the creation process is in vain.

 So what can you do to make sure your video is a killer and not merely a nap inducer?
 It starts with proper preparation - knowing your audience, your message and your call-to-action is essential.
-Beyond that, here are 7 tips to help you write a better script.
+Beyond that, here are 7 tips to help you with script writing.

 If you have story-driven characters, imagine real people as mental place-holders.
 It’s much easier to write realistic dialogue if you are writing for someone whose habits and mannerisms you know well.
 The tone you choose for your video will then drive your choice of setting, narrator or cast, tempo, pace and type of dialogue for the script.